 Doug Sums It Up

-This is a really helpful app and you can download yours copy of Tomato Chooser here At 1.99 it’s a no-brainer purchase and useful to boot.
+This is a really helpful app and you can download your copy of Tomato Chooser here At 1.99 it’s a no-brainer purchase and useful to boot.
 Could be a great little app when you’re seed or plant shopping.
-I do review other apps and products at my garden blog here.